-Johann "Jacob" Gaumer Sr. was born on April 15, 1756 in Macungie Township, Northampton County, PA, a son of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr. Today this area is part of Lehigh County.
+Johann "Jacob" Gaumer Sr. was born on April 15, 1756 in Macungie Township, Northampton (now Lehigh) County, PA, a son of Johann Dietrich and Maria "Elizabeth" (Meinert) Gaumer Sr.

 One source -- J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio -- states that Jacob was born in Germany.
 But other evidence places his birth in Pennsylvania.
 The family's tradition of primarily speaking German in America likely could have resulted in the misunderstanding.

 He was baptized on July 30, 1756.
+His sponsors were (?)
+Eigner and his wife Elizabeth.
 Records naming the Gaumers were kept in the German Evangelical Lutheran Protestant Church of near Allentown, PA, sometimes known as the Zion Union Church.